Atlas

 New to the bass?
 Start with the open strings.

 A step-by-step course: the four strings, reading the fretboard, finding notes, the octave shape, and your first groove.
-Each lesson teaches one idea, asks you to prove it, then opens the next — progress saved.
+Each lesson teaches one idea and puts it straight under your fingers — no quizzes, progress saved.

 Begin the path ▸